translate/pootle/docs/features/goals.rst

 .. versionadded:: 2.5.1

-Pootle supports goals that can be used as a way to group items based on any random criteria, prioritize work on those items and allow an easy translation of those groups of items.
+Goals provide a way to group work based on any criteria.
+They can be prioritized to allow translators to focus on the most important work.

-Pootle allows not only to apply goals directly to files, but also to apply a goal to a given file across all the languages in a project by using the so called :ref:`project goals <goals#regular-vs-project>`.
+Using :ref:`project goals <goals#regular-vs-project>` Pootle allows goals to be applied to the same file across all the languages in the project.

 .. note::
     Currently goals can only be applied to individual files.